Looking for the best things to do in Winnipeg Manitoba?

 #8 – Hang Out in Assiniboine Park

-Plus, Assiniboine Park also boasts the Conservatory and English Garden — a great little dose of nature in the city – and the Assiniboine Park Zoo (which hosts polar bears).
+Plus, Assiniboine Park also boasts the English Garden — a great little dose of nature in the city – and the Assiniboine Park Zoo (which hosts polar bears).

 If you’re looking for things to do this weekend in Winnipeg, it’s always one of the best choices!